|30 JUNE 2022 YEAR END PLANNING|

 - With three year bring forward rule Not applicable

-The maximum non-concessional contributions will also be reduced if non-concessional contributions exceeded $100,000 in the 2020 and/or the 2019 tax year.
+The maximum non-concessional contributions will also be reduced if non-concessional contributions exceeded the relevant annual non-concessional contributions cap in the 2021 and/or the 2020 tax year.

 General Reminder on Timing of Superannuation Contributions